Quick Start

 Step 3: Integrate with the microapp

-You can try out your custom microapps and integrate them into SaaS applications.
-For this purpose, deploy a microapp runtime environment, also known as a microapp container.
-Meanwhile, push and activate the microapp on the Tuya Developer Platform.
+You can try out your custom microapps and integrate them into Spatial AI solutions.
+For this purpose, you need to push the microapps to the Tuya Developer Platform first.

 1. Install the command line interface (CLI).